SelimFEUP/Cost_Effective_Text_to_Speech_Model/README.md

 Download and extract the LJSpeech dataset from https://keithito.com/LJ-Speech-Dataset/

 # Usage
-The models can be run in various ways, for an example, using 'python3 multihead_attention_proposed_model.py' from the terminal.
+The models can be run in various ways, for an example, using 'python3 main.py' from the terminal.
+It will run the simple attention mechanism model.